mattermost/mattermost-developer-documentation/site/content/blog/2020-02-26-layered-store-and-struct-embedding.md

     search engines.
   - The Timer Layer: Responsible for sending the duration of each request to a histogram in Prometheus.
-  - The OpenTracing Layer: responsible for of add the open tracing information related to the store to the open tracing context.
+  - The OpenTracing Layer: Responsible for adding the open tracing information related to the store to the open tracing context.

 This 4 layers are adding functionality to our store but without touching a